-- ▼ Chapter 4 provides our draft findings on the structure of the market and the barriers to entry, expansion and exit from the market. - ▼ Chapter 5 provides our final findings on customer participation and outcomes in the market. - ▼ Chapter 6 contains our analysis of price movements over 2015-16. - ▼ Chapter 7 contains our analysis of price movements from July 2016. - ▼ Chapter 8 provides our draft findings on rivalry between retailers and the extent of product and price diversification in the market. - ▼ The appendices provide supporting information.
+- ▼ Chapter 2 provides some context for our review and outlines what we have been asked to do.
+It also discusses some developments in the retail electricity market that are relevant to our review. - Chapter 3 describes our process and approach to the review. - ▼ Chapter 4 provides our findings on the structure of the market and the barriers to entry, expansion and exit from the market. - ▼ Chapter 5 provides our final findings on customer participation and outcomes in the market. - ▼ Chapter 6 contains our analysis of price movements over 2015-16. - ▼ Chapter 7 contains our analysis of price movements from July 2016. - ▼ Chapter 8 provides our findings on rivalry between retailers and the extent of product and price diversification in the market. - ▼ The appendices provide supporting information.